Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Iterative PD-RCI Set Computation

-\section{Iterative PD-RCI set computation}
+\section{Iterative PD-RCI Set Computation}

 Our primary goal is to compute PD-RCI set \eqref{eq:invariant set description} of desirabily large volume and the PDCL controller \eqref{eq:gain schedule feedback}.
-Thus, we need to formulate a method which computes a maximum volume set feasible to conditions proposed in \textbf{Theorem~\ref{theorem:feasibility of invariance set problem 1}} and \textbf{Theorem~\ref{theorem:feasibility of invariance set problem 2}}.
-In the original form, the conditions in these theorems were nonlinear, and to make them tractable for solving, we linearized them by using \textbf{Lemma~\ref{lemma:sucessive linearization lemma}}.
-As mentioned in the \textbf{Remark~\ref{remark:linearization}}, the linearization introduces conservatism, which can be reduced by using an iterative scheme.
-In the iterative scheme, we first consider \textbf{Problem~\ref{Problem Formulation for invariance condition 1}} in which we assumed $P(\xi)=P^0(\xi)=P_{init}$.
-As shown in \cite{ag20}, the volume of the considered RCI set is directly proportional to $|\mathsf{det}(W)|$.
-Thus, we next propose an optimization problem which computes desirably large RCI set for \textbf{Problem~\ref{Problem Formulation for invariance condition 1}}.
+Thus, we need to formulate a method which computes a maximum volume set feasible to conditions proposed in \textbf{Theorem~\ref{theorem:feasibility of invariance set problem 1}} and \textbf{Theorem~\ref{theorem:feasibility of invariance set problem 2}}. {In the original form, the conditions in these theorems were nonlinear, and to make them tractable for solving, we linearized them by using \textbf{Lemma~\ref{lemma:sucessive linearization lemma}}.
+As mentioned in the \textbf{Remark~\ref{remark:linearization}}}, the linearization introduces conservatism, which can be reduced by adopting an iterative scheme, where we first consider \textbf{Problem~\ref{Problem Formulation for invariance condition 1}} in which we assumed $P(\xi)=P^0(\xi)=P_{init}$.
+As shown in \cite{ag20}, the volume of the considered RCI set is proportional to $|\mathsf{det}(W)|$.
+We next propose an optimization problem that computes desirably large RCI set for \textbf{Problem~\ref{Problem Formulation for invariance condition 1}}.